tulara/games-for-jasper/squark/README.md

 TO DO
 [x] pidgeon and audio exist
-[ ] audio plays when pidgeon clicked
+[x] audio plays when pidgeon clicked
+[ ] audio stops on alternate clicks
 [ ] music notes when audio plays?
 [ ] other birds
 [ ] host